awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

 ##### API<a name="Aurora.Integrating.AutoScaling.AddCode.ApplyScalingPolicy.API"></a>

-To apply a scaling policy to your Aurora DB cluster with the Application Auto Scaling API, use the [https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_PutScalingPolicy.html](https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_PutScalingPolicy.html) Application Auto Scaling API action with the following parameters:
+To apply a scaling policy to your Aurora DB cluster with the Application Auto Scaling API, use the [https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_PutScalingPolicy.html](https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_PutScalingPolicy.html) Application Auto Scaling API operation with the following parameters:
 + `PolicyName` – The name of the scaling policy\.
 + `ServiceNamespace` – Set this value to `rds`\.
 + `ResourceID` – The resource identifier for the Aurora DB cluster\.
 For this parameter, the resource type is `cluster` and the unique identifier is the name of the Aurora DB cluster, for example `cluster:myscalablecluster`\.